Senolytic Pulse Protocol

-This guide is designed as a conservative, patient-facing framework for discussing intermittent natural senolytic-style pulses built around fisetin and quercetin, using currently available human dosing patterns as the foundation.
+This guide is designed as a conservative, patient-facing framework for discussing intermittent natural senolytic-style pulses built around liposomal fisetin, liposomal apigenin and quercetin, using currently available human dosing patterns as the foundation.

 It is not a clinical trial protocol and should be presented as a translational guide rather than as a validated treatment standard.